Audiomack: Features

 Offline playback is free to all users and not blocked by a paywall.
 Users and artists can upload their music to the service through its website.
 Audiomack uses a combination of audio fingerprinting, DMCA takedown requests, and manual curation to police unauthorized uploads.
 Audiomack does not limit or charge creators for storing content on its service.

 In February 2022, Audiomack launched Creator App, giving its users the ability to "upload new music, analyze data, and connect with fans all in one app."
 The Creator App surpassed 1 million downloads in spring of 2023.

 In May 2023, Audiomack updated its Creator App, adding Promote, "a new tab that provides creators with downloadable assets for marketing and promoting their work."
 In July 2023, the company announced Connect, a "free, first-of-its-kind feature" that allows creators to message their followers on the service.

 Audiomack introduced Audiomod, "a new set of tools that allow users to fiddle with tracks by changing the tempo, modifying the pitch, or swaddling them in reverb," in late 2023.
 The user-facing feature is the first of its kind in the music streaming space.

+In December 2025, Audiomack announced plans to launch a "Pro" tier on its service.